castedo/dsi-spec/doc.md

 and can be archived in the
 [Software Heritage Archive](https://softwareheritage.org) [@cosmo_referencing_2020].

-**Example**: SWHID of a document snapshot of this specification from 2023.
+**Example**: SWHID of a document snapshot from 2023 of this specification.

 > `swh:1:dir:eb9dfc65c22cde7b558ca2070ed4b2950074ed2f`

-**Example**: Permalink at the Software Heritage Archive.
+**Example**: Permalink to the Software Heritage Archive.

 > <https://archive.softwareheritage.org/swh:1:dir:eb9dfc65c22cde7b558ca2070ed4b2950074ed2f>

 ### Edition Numbers

 Edition numbers identify document snapshots within a document succession.
-An edition number is composed of one to four non-negative integers, each less than one thousand, and separated by periods.
+An edition number is composed of non-negative integers separated by periods.

 **Example**: DSI of the first edition.

 > `1wFGhvmv8XZfPx0O5Hya2e9AyXo/1`

-An edition number is *multilevel* if it is composed of more than one integer (separated by a periods).
+An edition number is *multilevel* if it is composed of more than one integer (separated by periods).

 **Example**: DSI of the fourth subedition of the first edition.